Winter storm causes O'Hare runway accident as Arctic front bringing record-setting cold, snow for 60M moves in

 Cities in the Midwest such as Chicago will only see a high of 20 degrees on Tuesday, while places such as New York City will barely climb above the freezing mark on Wednesday.

-Conditions are expected to moderate and dry out by later in the week into the weekend, according to forecasters.
+Conditions are expected to moderate and dry out by later in the week and into the weekend, according to forecasters.